-Year ended December 31, 2020 Fair value: Total Level 1 Level 2 Level 3 Total Gains (Losses) Impaired loans \$ 1,424 \$ 1,424 \$ (1,489) Real estate owned 979 979 155 Total assets measured at fair value \$ 2,403 \$ 2,403 \$ (1,334)
+December 31, 2022 Total Level 1 Level 2 Level 3 Level 3 Total Gains (Losses) Fair value: Individually evaluated loans \$ 5,719 \$ 5,719 \$ (2,283) Real estate owned 311 311 481 Total assets measured at fair value \$ 6,030 \$ 6,030 \$ (1,802) December 31, 2021 Total Level 1 Level 2 Level 3 Total Gains (Losses) Fair value: Individually evaluated loans \$ 3,683 \$ 3,683 \$ (1,105)

-The impaired loan amount above represents impaired, collateral dependent loans that have been adjusted to fair value.
-When we identify a collateral dependent loan as impaired, we measure the impairment using the current fair value of the collateral, less selling costs.
+The individually evaluated loan amount above represents collateral dependent loans with unique risk characteristics that have been adjusted to fair value.
+When we identify a collateral dependent loan as requiring individual evaluation, we measure the need for credit reserves using the current fair value of the collateral, less selling costs.
 Depending on the characteristics of a loan, the fair value of collateral is generally estimated by obtaining external appraisals.
-If we determine that the value of the impaired loan is less than the recorded investment in the loan, we recognize this impairment and adjust the carrying value of the loan to fair value through the allowance for loan and lease losses.
+If we determine that the value of the loan is less than the recorded investment in the loan, we recognize this impairment and adjust the carrying value of the loan to fair value through the allowance for loan and lease losses.
 The loss represents charge-offs or impairments on collateral dependent loans for fair value adjustments based on the fair value of collateral.
 The carrying value of loans fully charged-off is zero.